-Through the decades, she has predominantly worked with labels like Jil Sander , Prada , Armani, and John Galliano .
-She oversaw runway beauty for brands Prada and Miu Miu for a decade.
-In 1999, she designed Giorgio Armani ’s beauty line—the designer said he was “struck by by the way she interpreted colour and by her ideas about beauty and femininity,” as he told Vogue.
+In 2017, following her longtime friend and collaborator Edward Enninful ’s appointment as editor in chief of British Vogue, she was announced as the magazine’s beauty editor-at-large.
+She has predominantly worked with labels like Jil Sander , Prada , Armani, and John Galliano as well as overseeing runway beauty for brands Prada and Miu Miu for a decade.
+In 1999, she designed Giorgio Armani ’s beauty line—the designer said he was “struck by the way she interpreted colour and by her ideas about beauty and femininity,” as he told Vogue.

-Despite having to create unique beauty looks for upwards of 35 runway shows a season, McGrath remains inspired by the process, telling Vogue UK, “I’m influenced a lot by the fabrics I see, the colours that are in the collections and the girl's faces.
+Despite having to create unique beauty looks for upwards of 35 runway shows a season, McGrath remains inspired by the process, telling British Vogue, “I’m influenced a lot by the fabrics I see, the colours that are in the collections and the girl's faces.
 It's always a challenge but that's the key - to make it different every time.”

 Similarly, her wide range and seemingly boundless creativity has also lent her staying power.
 Enninful has praised her for her versatility and ability to do looks that range from couture to club kid scene.
 She is known for her ability to weave a dreamy, fantastical atmosphere into photoshoots and advertising campaigns, and for showing up with up to 20 boxes with which to work her magic.

 Born and raised in Northampton, England, McGrath credits her Jamaican mother Jean for introducing her to the world of hair, makeup, and fashion.
 “She trained me, basically, to do the shows, right there... look at the pattern, check the fabrics, look for the make-up and begin,” she told journalist Sarah Mower in British Vogue in 2007.
 Time magazine also reported that McGrath’s mother would mix the pigments for her own makeup, as there were few options for dark skin at the time.